MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 Learning to store command output in a variable is beneficial when creating Azure resources that output secrets that should be protected.
 For example, when you create a service principal, reset a credential, or get an Azure key vault secret, the command output should be protected.

 Create a new Azure Key Vault and secret returning command output to a variable.
 Your Azure Key Vault name must be globally unique, so the `$RANDOM` identifier is used in this example.
 For more Azure Key Vault naming rules, see [Common error codes for Azure Key Vault](/azure/key-vault/general/common-error-codes).

+These examples use `echo` to verify variable values because this is a teaching tutorial.
+Don't use `echo` for secret and password values in production-level environments.

 # [Bash](#tab/bash)